linickx/phpbb_recent_topics/trunk/readme.txt

 		* The name of the table where topics are held (the default is phpbb_topics )
 		* The full url of your forum for links (e.g. http://www.mydomain.com/forum)
 		* The number of topics to show.
 (If left blank you get 5)
+		* The Date Formatting, i.e. "d/M/y - g:i a" similar to the WordPress "General Settings"

 1. Hit 'Update Options"
 1. To output the list of topics in a page or post...

-		* create a new page/post, type `{phpbb_recent_topics}` , hit 'Publish' or 'Create new page' To output the list of topics in your theme sidebar...
+		* create a new page/post, type `{phpbb_recent_topics}` , hit 'Publish' or 'Create new page' To output the list of topics in your theme sidebar using the widget…
+		* click “design” in the dashboard
+		* click “widgets”
+		* next to phpBB Recent Topics click “add”
+		* click "save changes"
+	To output the list of topics in your theme sidebar...

 		* edit sidebar.php and inside `<div id="sidebar">` type...